d1mnewz/interviews/README.md

 * Find a loop in a linked list
 * What is NP problem?
 How to identify it?
 * What is O(n) notation?
 Come up with some examples
-* What is collision?
+* What is hash collision?
 What are the ways to handle it?

 # Coding Skills